Need Help? Give us a call.

 These two fees can be a bitter pill for entrepreneurs to swallow.
 After all, you did the work for your client, and you’d like the full value of your invoices directed back into your business.
 But if you need a quick, reliable cash flow solution to maintain business operations in the short term, invoice factoring may be your best available option.
 This is especially true if you don’t have time to worry about collecting the invoice.
 By working out the details with a reputable invoice factoring company, you may also develop a relationship that will prove useful in the future, leading to more favorable terms following a mutually satisfactory transaction.

-To help illustrate how invoice factoring might work, let’s look at a real-world example:
+To help illustrate how factoring financing might work, let’s look at a real-world example:

 Let’s say you have $100,000 on an outstanding invoice with 30 day terms.
 It’s quarterly tax time and the end of a payroll period, so you can’t afford to get behind on receivables, nor do you have time to worry about collecting it.
 To address your cash flow concerns, you approach the invoice factoring company about taking this invoice off your hands so you can get back to business.